-Unlike most popular belief that boundaries are the sign of selfishness and extreme rigidity, boundaries actually bring you closer to people.
-To clear your confusions, read on to know the biggest myths about boundaries.
+Unlike most popular beliefs that boundaries are the sign of selfishness and extreme rigidity, boundaries actually bring you closer to people.
+To clear your confusion, read on to know the biggest myths about boundaries.

 As I thought about this week’s post and about what I thought might be really useful to others in helping them start to heal and enhance their relationships – the word that kept coming to me over and over again is BOUNDARIES.